Padstow

-Padstow (/ˈpædstoʊ/; Lannwedhenek) is a town, civil parish and fishing port on the north coast of Cornwall, England, United Kingdom.
+Padstow (/ˈpædstoʊ/; Lannwedhenek /kw/) is a town, civil parish and fishing port on the north coast of Cornwall, England, United Kingdom.
 The town is situated on the west bank of the River Camel estuary, approximately 5 mi northwest of Wadebridge, 10 mi northwest of Bodmin and 10 mi northeast of Newquay.
 As well as Padstow itself, the parish also includes the village of Trevone and surrounding rural areas.
 At the 2021 census the population of the parish was 2,669 and the population of the built up area was 2,298.

 The geology of the low plateau west of Padstow has resulted in such features as Tregudda Gorge where erosion along the faultline has caused sheer cliffs to form; and Marble Cliffs which has alternating dark grey and light grey strata.
 The Round Hole is a collapsed sea cave.